 Theoretically, widespread school-reform efforts and investments in urban areas over the past decade have cultivated a fertile landscape for active community participation at various levels of the school system.
-In response, many school systems have begun to turn away from the traditional paradigm of soliciting community-stakeholder feedback on decisions that have already been made, and instead ask community members for input and perspective on emergent decisions.
-Implicit in the idea of education partnerships is the principle that it should become as impossible to imagine a successful education reform absent the full participation of community partners in its shaping and implementation, as it would be to imagine the reform absent the full participation of principals and teachers.
+In response, many school systems have begun to turn away from the traditional paradigm of soliciting community stakeholder feedback on decisions that have already been made, and instead ask community members for input and perspective on emergent decisions.
+Implicit in the idea of education partnerships is the idea that they should be as impossible to imagine without the full participation of community partners in their shaping and implementation, as it would be to imagine an education reform absent the full participation of principals and teachers.